AbdullahAymanMSRE/cheat-sheets/git_cheat_sheet.md

   ```terminal
   git checkout <commit> -- <file>
   ```
-  4. Detach HEAD and checkout a specific commit
+  4. Detach HEAD and checkout a specific commit.
+This command detaches the HEAD pointer from any branch and directly points to the specified <commit>.
+  note: to undo this command write `git switch -`
   ```terminal
   git checkout <commit>
   ```
-  This command detaches the HEAD pointer from any branch and directly points to the specified <commit>.
-  note: to undo this command write `git switch -`

   5. Switch to a remote branch
   ```terminal
   git checkout <remote>/<branch-name>
   ```
 ### Switch: can be used to:
-  1. switch to a branch
+  1. switch to a branch.
+Add -c flag to create the branch adn switch to it
   ```terminal
   git switch <branch-name>
   ```
-  add -c flag to create the branch adn switch to it
   2. Restore files from a specific commit
   ```terminal
   git switch <commit> -- <file>